-All of our guides are Wilderness First Responder Certified and committed to the safety and satisfaction of all of our guests.
+Our guides are Wilderness First Responder Certified and committed to the safety and satisfaction of all of our guests.

 Veteran Zion climber and Southern Utah guide, Zach Lee established Rock Odysseys in 2013 after the birth of his first baby Jette.
 He is a Utah native and a climbing enthusiast.
 His climbing career has been spent putting up routes and doing first free ascents on some of Zion’s most unclimbable walls.
-He’s been guiding for over a decade and half.
-He loves showing, or maybe just reminding, people what a joy it is to climb and explore the natural world around them.
+Zach has been guiding for over a decade and half, and he loves showing, or maybe just reminding, people what a joy it is to climb and explore the natural world around them.
 He particularly loves the desert mysterious and intricate landscape of the desert Southwest and Zion National Park and has invested years getting to know the intricacies of the red-rock backcountry.
 Zach has the technical knowledge to ensure your safety and deliver excellent instruction, but also a contagious enthusiasm for the sport.
 He is daddy to Jette and Viggo and husband to Heidi.

 Joe French was born in Duluth MN in 1974.
 Joe has lived and climbed in the Zion area since 1996 and guided professionally since 2004.
 He is a member of the Access Fund and the American Mountain Guides Association (AMGA) and has received his Single Pitch and Rock Instructor certifications.
 Joe loves Zion, has put up multiple routes in the area and to many in the know is considered quite legendary in his sport.
 He is technically meticulous and takes satisfaction in a perfectly dressed knot.
 He enjoys sharing his love for and knowledge of all aspects of the sport to his guests.

-Mark has been calling Utah home since 2000, and currently lives in Santa Clara.
+Mark Enjibous has been calling Utah home since 2000, and currently lives in Santa Clara.
 He has been a Registered Nurse since 2008, and currently works in the Intensive Care Unit at Dixie Regional Medical Center in Saint George with a Critical Care Registered Nurse (CCRN) certification.
 He is married with two boys, ages 2 and 4.
 Mark is passionate about the outdoors, and savors the time he has away from his “real job” to pursue his passion of rock climbing.
 He has developed several routes in the Southwest and some of his proudest contributions include “The Undeniable Lightness of Being Lyle” and “Legends Never Die” in Snow Canyon State Park, along with several big wall adventure routes in Kayenta, UT.